Federal Weapons Trafficking

 Federal weapon trafficking is a complex charge that requires the guidance of an experienced defense attorney.
 Coolidge Law Firm works diligently on every case that comes through our door, and yours is no exception.

 If you are being investigated for federal weapons trafficking, you probably have many questions that the Coolidge Law Firm can answer.
 Schedule a time to speak with us more about your case.
-Call (919) 239-8448 or submit your information in the online contact form.
+Call (919) 239-8448 or submit your information in the contact form below.